Getting quotes for church AV systems takes forever! Why?

 You should expect to require at least one revision in the proposal process.
 Three or four revisions is common, and we’ve seen it take as many as ten for the decision-makers in the church to finally arrive at a consensus.
 The revision process takes time and should not be rushed.

-How much do sound systems for churches cost?
-In this article, we tell you the real cost of a church sound system and ...
+How much does a new church sound system installation cost?
+In this article, we tell you the real cost of a church sound system.

 Audio Visual Efficiency & Market Demand

 Like all industries, the AVL market is driven by demand.
 Most churches operate on a seasonal cycle with Christmas and Easter as major drivers for AVL upgrades.
 Some churches slow down in Summer, and many have year-end budget deadlines in October.
 These ebbs and flows can make it difficult for AVL companies to respond quickly to requests from churches, especially the last-minute requests that are common in our industry.

 When AVL companies are swamped with a glut of proposal requests, they can often become bogged down.
 Many lack efficient systems for managing an onslaught of proposal requests, and the lack of efficiency can render exceptionally long lead times for proposal delivery.